raphaelreinegger/Macaque-survey-Mauritius/README.md

 - ModifiedHT_SS_analysis.R (sample size sensitivity analysis with the modified Horvitz-Thompson estimator)
 - NMix_power_analysis.R (power analysis with the N-mixture models)
 - NMix_SS_analysis.R (sample size sensitivity analysis with the N-mixture models)

+The MaxEnt code to produce the binary habitat maps can be found in:
+- MaxEnt_macaque.R